Cis-p-Coumarate glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and cis-p-coumarate, whereas its two products are 4'-O-beta-D-glucosyl-cis-p-coumarate and UDP.
+The two substrates of this enzyme characterised from Sphagnum fallax are cis-p-coumaric acid and UDP-glucose.
+Its products are p-coumaric acid glucoside (4'-O-beta-D-glucosyl-cis-p-coumaric acid) and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:cis-p-coumarate beta-D-glucosyltransferase.